tiebingzhang/aws-b2bi-edi-usecases/docs/healthcare-generate-835/README.md

    You can now use this transformer in a "Trading Capability" where you can set up an incoming S3 bucket for the JSON files and an output S3 bucket (or prefix) for the generated EDI files.
 Whenever you drop a JSON file in the incoming S3 bucket, the B2BI service will perform the transformation and deposit the corresponding EDI file in your output S3 bucket.

-By following these steps, you will have created an automated process to generate X12 835 EDI documents from EOP PDFs using AWS B2BI services.
+By following these steps, you will have created an automated process to generate X12 835 EDI documents from EOP PDFs using the AWS B2BI service.